slaclab/lume-ace3p/README.md

 # Setting up LUME-ACE3P python scripts

 <details><summary>Omega3P Parameter Sweep Example</summary>

+This example (based on the rounded-top pillbox from the [ACE3P tutorials](https://confluence.slac.stanford.edu/display/AdvComp/Materials+for+CW23)) will set up LUME-ACE3P to run a parameter sweep over the cavity radius and cavity wall ellipticity parameters.
+The idea is to automate the entire geometry meshing process, Omega3P calculation, and mode postprocessing steps into a simple python script that is submitted directly to HPC resources.

 A LUME-ACE3P python script for parameter sweeping primarily consists of definining 3 Python *dictionaries* ([dict objects](https://docs.python.org/3/tutorial/datastructures.html#dictionaries)): a workflow dict which contains various settings (e.g. paths to other code input files), an input dict which contains parameter name and values to be scanned through, and an output dict (optional) which sets which outputs to store after each parameter run.
 In this section, each of these dict objects of the example "lume-ace3p_simple_psweep.py" is explained in detail.